Guide summary

 Why it makes the list: Strong ecosystem integration and spatial audio for Apple users.

-Who should buy it: Buy this if the best apple ecosystem over-ear label matches your real use case and the current offer still fits the right value tier.
+Who should buy it: Buy this if the best apple ecosystem over-ear label matches your real use case and the trade-offs match your routine.
 This page should not push the product just because it is famous; it should push it when the scenario fit is strong.

 Who should skip it: Skip it if Higher-commitment, heavy, and not the best value outside Apple devices.